daniribalbert/dogs/README.md

 This is handled with the help of Retrofit.
 The best library to handle that.

 ### Image Loading
 Images are loading using Glide.
-Because was also an option, but Glide was used for its disk cache capabilities.

-This will continue later...
+Fast, powerful and offers caching!

+### Koin
+Dependecy Injection!
+Koin provides DI without all the boilerplate from dagger.

+### Coroutines
+Easy concurrency done with full kotlin support